Y. S. Vivekananda Reddy: Family tree

+Murder

 As per post-mortem reports, Vivekananda Reddy has been brutally murdered and found at his residence in Kadapa on 15 March 2019.
-The murder took place few weeks before the 2019 Andhra Pradesh General Elections.
+The death was first reported as a heart attack but later found to be a murder which led to further suspicion.
+The murder took place few weeks before the 2019 Andhra Pradesh Legislative Assembly Elections.
 As per the coroner's report, seven stab wounds were found on his body made by a sharp object.

 According to reports, he was alone at his residence in Pulivendula the night before his murder.
 Two days earlier, he was seen at Jaganmohan Reddy's residence at Hyderabad.
 YSRCP expressed distrust of the Special Investigation Team (SIT) formed by the TDP government and demanded a CBI investigation into the murder.

 A prime suspect, Srinivasulu Reddy, killed himself by taking sleeping pills.
 Reportedly, in a suicide note, he alleged he was harassed by the police with false allegations.
 Another suspect, Parameswara Reddy, an old friend of Vivekananda Reddy, has claimed he was victimised and harassed in the name of the probe.

 Jaganmohan Reddy petitioned the High court seeking a CBI inquiry into his uncle's murder.
 After a change of government, in May 2019 he constituted a new SIT of the state police to probe the murder and tried to withdraw his petition in the court demanding CBI probe.

 In January 2020, his daughter filed a writ petition in High Court seeking a CBI investigation and expressed doubts over the investigation by SIT.
-She alleged suspicions of Y. S. Avinash Reddy, who was one of the first to arrive at the murder scene.
+She alleged suspicion of Y. S. Avinash Reddy who was one of the first to arrive at the murder scene.

 In March 2020, the High Court expressed dissatisfaction over the lack of progress in the investigation by the state police as the murder completed a year.
 The court ordered CBI to begin the investigation and complete at the earliest.
-In June 2021, CBI resumed the investigation which was put on hold due to COVID-19 pandemic in India.
+In June 2021, CBI resumed the investigation which was put on hold due to the COVID-19 pandemic in India.

+In February 2023, CBI mentioned that Y. S. Avinash Reddy tried to conceal the design of the murder by creating a false theory of heart attack in the counter affidavit filed in the Telangana High court.

+In March 2023, the Supreme Court of India expressed dissatisfaction on the status report submitted by the CBI by stating that the process of investigation is hindered and delayed allowing the original culprits to escape.
+The court directed the CBI to replace the investigation officer to speed up the investigation by setting up a new SIT of 6 members and a deadline to conclude the investigation by 30 April 2023.
+Later again the Supreme Court of India has extended the deadline till 30 June 2023.
+There was a hearing of the Supreme court on the case on 22 April 2024.

+In popular culture

+In 2024, Reddy was portrayed in the film Vivekam.

+Hathya, a Telugu movie loosely based on his murder mystery investigation, was released in 2025.